All Episodes

 And then eventually it becomes oil over millions of years of compression and whatever.

-Look, if you go back and you trace this whole movement, this green movement, which is really rooted in Marxism, statism, socialism, as illustrated by the Green New Deal, because it has nothing to do with green, it has everything to do with with redistribution of wealth and and equity, et cetera.
+Look, if you go back and you trace this whole movement, this green movement, which is really rooted in Marxism, statism, socialism, as illustrated by the Green New Deal, because it has nothing to do with green.

-If if you go to the beginning, they they were claiming in the on the cover of Time and Newsweek in the 70s that the next ice age was coming.
+If you go to the beginning, they were claiming on the cover of Time and Newsweek in the 70s that the next ice age was coming.

 And then they got that wrong.